-A student remaining in continuous attendance and continuing in the same curriculum in the college may elect to meet the graduation requirements in effect either at the time of his entering the college or at the time of his graduation therefrom, except that substitutions for discontinued courses may be authorized or required by the proper college authorities.
+A student remaining in continuous attendance and continuing in the same curriculum in the College may elect to meet the graduation requirements in effect either at the time of his entering the College or a the time of his graduation therefrom, except that substitutions for dis continued courses may be authorized or required by the proper Colleg authorities.

-Continuous attendance may be claimed by any student whose registration record does not indicate a lapse of more than twelve months; however, registration for corresponding terms in consecutive calendar years will qualify as continuous attendance.
-The summer sessions as well as the fall term and spring term are included in this definition of "corresponding terms."
+Continuous attendance may be claimed by any student whose regis tration record does not indicate a lapse of more than twelve months however, registration for corresponding terms in consecutive calenda years will qualify as continuous attendance.
+The summer sessions as we as the fall term and spring term are included in this definition of "corresponding terms."

-Failure to remain in continuous attendance will mean that the student must meet the regulations current at the time of resuming the degree program, or those applicable at the time of graduation.
-A change in the major for the degree aut matically carries with such a change the acceptance of the current regulations petaining to the new course of studies.
+Failure to remain in continuous attendance will mean that the studen must meet the regulations current at the time of resuming the degre program, or those applicable at the time of graduation.
+A change in the major for the degree automatically carries with such a change the acceptance of the current regulations pertaining to the new course of studies.